 The Bobcat First! program includes a week-long pre-orientation program that helps connect first-generation students as they transition into Bates.
 Participants have the special opportunity to get to know campus before anyone else does.
 They will experience residential life, workshops on college life, and recreational activities — all while fostering relationships with faculty, staff, and alumni.

-Pre-Orientation will begin on Sunday, August 21, 2016.
-A PDF version of schedule is available here.
+Pre-Orientation will begin on Sunday, August 20, 2017.
+A PDF version of last year’s schedule is available here.

 The Bobcat First! program is designed as a cohort with approximately 40 first-year students participating.
 The research shows that first-generation to college students do best when they find a sense of belonging and community on their campus.
 Our cohort model is structured to provide students opportunities to build connections with each other through a pre-orientation program, workshops, and co-curricular activities.